TurboTax HelpTurboTax HelpIntuit

 • To do

-4. Enter your various types of income.
+4. Under To do, select Income and enter your various types of income.

-• On theT4FHSA - First Home Savings Account Statement screen, enter the amounts from your statement.
+• At T4FHSA - First Home Savings Account Statement, enter the amounts from your statement.

 • If you don’t have another statement to report, select Done With T4FHSA.